Recognize the Symptoms of a Heart Attack

 - Neck or back pain

-Therefore, it’s also important to think whether if this person has any of the risk factors of heart attacks.
+It’s also important to know whether this person has any of these risk factors.
 Some of the risk factors are heart diseases, obesity, and smoking.
-In addition, you need to think about whether this person has high stress levels.
+In addition, you need to know whether this person has high stress levels.

 Another key factor to consider is age.
-The risk of having a heart attack shoots up from age 40 in men and 50 in women.
+The risk of having a heart attack rises from age 40 in men and 50 years of age in women.
 Therefore, to prevent heart disease, you can make some lifestyle changes.
 For example, you can exercise more, follow a balanced diet low in salt and fat, and stop smoking.

 Conclusion for symptoms of a heart attack